damianpolak/sudoku-click2/README.md

 - Create new native animation on control number button
 - ~~Create new native animation on number field click~~
 - ~~Create new native animations for new game/continue, restart game~~
+- Create new native square animate when fill all numbers
 - Create sudoku.click logo and icons
 - Create statistic/rank page
 - ~~Change continue text~~